asmagill/hs._asm.axuielement/Reference_Core.md

  * `action` - the name of the action, as specified by [hs.axuielement:actionNames](#actionNames).

 Returns:
- * if the requested action was accepted by the target, returns the axuielementObject; if the requested action was rejected, returns false, otherwise returns nil on error.
+ * if the requested action was accepted by the target, returns the axuielementObject; if the requested action was rejected, returns false; otherwise returns nil and an error string if an accessibility error occurred

 Notes:
  * The return value only suggests success or failure, but is not a guarantee.
 The receiving application may have internal logic which prevents the action from occurring at this time for some reason, even though this method returns success (the axuielementObject).
 Contrawise, the requested action may trigger a requirement for a response from the user and thus appear to time out, causing this method to return false or nil.